4d/docs/website/translated_docs/es/ServerWindow/users.md

 This feature can be used to reduce the number of rows displayed in the list to those that correspond to the text entered in the search area.
 The area indicates the columns where the search/filtering will be carried out.
 On the Users page, it will be the 4D User, Machine name and Session name columns.

-The list is updated in real time as you enter text in the area.
+La lista se actualiza en tiempo real a medida que se introduce texto en el área.
 It is possible to enter more than one value to be searched for: separate the values with a semi-colon.
-The `OR` type operator is used in this case.
+En este caso se utiliza el operador de tipo `OR`.
 For example, if you enter "John;Mary;Peter," only rows with John OR Mary OR Peter in the target columns will be kept.

 ## Botones de administración